-The LIBOR-base swaps are difficult to price mainly because there is no model available for an interest rate variable such as the Bank of England base rate (BBR).
-The historical data for the BBR indicate that for long periods this rate is constant and the dynamics consists only for up or down jumps given by the decisions of the economic monetary committee.
+The historical data for the BBR indicate that for long periods this rate is constant and the dynamics consist only for up or down jumps given by the decisions of the economic monetary committee.
 While the LIBOR leg of the swap could be priced as usual off the forward curve, the BBR leg of the swap is difficult to price.
 For this instrument there is an even more stringent need for a good macroeconomic forecasting model that will help generate projections of the BBR under various future economic scenarios.
-The sub-prime crisis clearly demonstrated that it is difficult to forecast the timing and size of the reduction in BBR.
+The subprime crisis clearly demonstrated that it is difficult to forecast the timing and size of the reduction in BBR.
 While a LIBOR-based swap is without any doubt very useful, the pricing needs once again needs to be done looking at fundamental macroeconomic analysis, no-arbitrage principle being of little help in this case.